jdanil/skunkworks/docs/decision-log/package-manager.md

   This reduces installation speed and removes disk read/write speed as a performance bottleneck.
 - Installations are more stable and reliable due to reduced I/O operations, which are prone to failure.
 - Perfect optimisation of the dependency tree.
-- The generated `.pnp.cjs`/`.pnp.js` file can be committed to the repository to support "zero-installs".
+- The generated `.pnp.cjs` file can be committed to the repository to support "zero-installs".
 - Application start-up speed is reduced, as Node no longer needs to iterate over the filesystem hierarchy.
 - Plug'n'Play uses zip archives in place of files in the `node_modules` directory.
   These archive files are typically 1/10th the size of those in `node_modules`.